 Our facilities are state of the art.
 Students have access to two conference suites equipped with single and double interpreting booths.
 These also make it possible to create a 'remote interpreting' scenario, where delegates and interpreters interact via a video link rather than being in the same room.

 Since advanced translation skills serve as a valuable complement to interpreting in many professional environments, you also follow modules in translation theory and specialised written translation.

 The Centre has designed a number of elective modules that are led by research and respond to the concerns of the translation industry, dealing with machine translation, the uses of corpora, technical writing, an introduction to translation technologies and an introduction to audiovisual translation.
-You may also take electives offered by other sections of the School of Modern Languages, by the Language Centre or by other faculties.
+You may also take electives offered by other sections of the School of Languages, Cultures & Societies, by the Language Centre or by other faculties.